-In a landmark legal decision that underscores the severity of institutional child abuse, attorneys for the victims announced a record $100 million settlement against the now permanently closed Miracle Meadows in Salem, West Virginia.
+In a landmark legal decision that underscores the severity of institutional child abuse, attorneys for the victims announced a record $100 million settlement against the now permanently closed Miracle Meadows School in Salem, West Virginia.
 The settlement, finalized on Wednesday, follows years of litigation initiated in 2017 and is believed to be the largest of its kind in the state.
-The case involves hundreds of students who suffered extreme mental, sexual, and physical at the Christian boarding school between 1987 and 2014.
+The case involves hundreds of students who suffered extreme mental, sexual, and physical abuse at the Christian boarding school between 1987 and 2014.
 This settlement not only brings a measure of justice to the victims but also raises critical questions about oversight in educational institutions.

 The Miracle Meadows School, a Christian boarding school in Salem, West Virginia, has been the subject of scrutiny and legal battles for years.
 The school, which operated from 1987 to 2014, purported to serve children ages 7 to 17 with behavioral or educational issues, including those with learning disabilities.
 However, the reality was far grimmer.
 Hundreds of students experienced extreme forms of mental, sexual, and physical abuse during their time at the school.
 These abuses included being handcuffed, chained, and shackled to beds, kept in small isolation rooms for months, and forced to sleep on concrete floors.
 Students were also deprived of medical care, starved, and malnourished, according to the report by WBOY 12 News.